Lohmann: At 87, artistic twins paint with a twist of togetherness

 Back in school, Cohen excelled in “home economics,” while Apter did not.
 She would have much preferred taking “shop” class, which was reserved for boys.
 In fact, she proudly talks about still having her father’s hammer and other tools that they use when they hang their paintings for exhibitions.

-Anyway, when they were in 7th grade, girls had to take a half-year of cooking and a half-year of sewing.
+Anyway, when they were in seventh grade, girls had to take a half-year of cooking and a half-year of sewing.

 “The cooking part?
 No problem.
 The sewing part [was] a big problem for me,” Apter said.
 “We had to make pajamas with French seams, and I hated it.
 I told Rae, ‘Rae, if you don’t make these for me, I’m going to fail.’